 - Ali Rezaei’s mother-in-law, Leyli Boroujerdi, is the head of the Women and Youth Committee of the Expediency Council.
-She also served as one of his advisors.
+She also served as one of his advisers.

-- Rezaei had also appointed the late Sadeq Tabatabaei, who was Ahmad Khomeini’s brother-in-law and a relative of Leyli Boroujerdi, as another one of his advisors.
+- Rezaei had also appointed the late Sadeq Tabatabaei, who was Ahmad Khomeini’s brother-in-law and a relative of Leyli Boroujerdi, as another one of his advisers.

 The more seats in the Council he controls, the more power Rezaei has to overturn laws that are unfavorable to his interests.
 Rezaei was one of the main opponents of a bill incorporating anti–money laundering practices into Iran’s banking standards, as recommended by the Financial Action Task Force (FATF), an international watchdog.
 This January, the Expediency Council rejected the bill, which would have been a step towards the easing of global banking restrictions on Iran.